Learn how to lead climb on sport routes in 1 day while under the watchful guidance of our highly experienced instructors.

 Anyone wishing to learn outdoor sport climbing in the UK.

-You must be able to safely tie into the rope, belay other climbers and we recommend a personal climbing ability of F6 indoor on 'bottom rope' to benefit the most from this course.
+You must be able to tie into the rope and belay other climbers.
+We recommend a personal climbing ability of F6 indoor, on ‘bottom rope’ to benefit the most from this course.